Skip to content Personal Investing

 Trusts

 Trusts are often used as a tool in the distribution of your assets.
 They can help account for contingencies you can’t fully predict.
-A trust can help to ensure your assets will be available to support your children even if they develop poor financial habits in the future.
+A trust can help to ensure that your assets will be available to support your children even if they develop poor financial habits in the future.
 For example, you can outline the circumstances or specific ages under which assets should be distributed.
 Despite their many uses, however, trusts aren’t for everyone.
 There is a cost to establishing and operating them, and if your situation is fairly uncomplicated, you may be able to execute your estate plan more simply through beneficiary designations and a will.

 Power of attorney